 Single Node Deployments

-Requirements: 8 cores, 48GB of RAM, 100GB of SSD or NVMe storage
+Requirements: 8 cores, 48GB of RAM, 200GB of direct-attached SSD or NVMe storage

 Example AWS instance: i3.2xlarge ~$0.63/hr